Centrelink financial planning for carers and families

 Important information

 This article is general information only and does not take into account your personal circumstances.
 Centrelink, compensation, disability support, estate planning, tax and superannuation outcomes vary significantly depending on your situation.
-You should seek advice from qualified financial, legal, tax and Centrelink professionals before making decisions.
+Seek advice from qualified financial, legal, tax and Centrelink professionals before making decisions.
 Centrelink rules, thresholds and assessment methods change over time.
 Verify current figures with Services Australia before acting.
 HFI does not provide legal advice or tax agent services unless expressly stated.

 Health & Finance Integrated is a Corporate Authorised Representative of Able Financial Services, ABN 27 646 319 164, AFSL 530596, Shop 6, 23 Hassall St, Parramatta NSW 2150.